Skip to content

 Parameters:

-• Ordering can be controlled via order=[[+-]?<column_name>]+, e.g. order=created,-rank, which would sort records first by their created column in ascending order (same as ”+”) and then by the rank column in descending order due to the ”-”.
+• Ordering can be controlled using the order=[[+-]?<column_name>]+ parameter, e.g. order=created,-rank, which sorts records based on their created column in ascending order first (same as ”+”) and subsequently in descending order by their rank column due to the minus prefix.

 • equal, is the empty operator, e.g. ?success=TRUE.